lmc0115/ECE1779_Project/README.md

 ## 3.2 Docker Swarm Runtime Topology

+On the Docker Swarm deployment, UniConn is orchestrated across **one** **manager** node and **one** **worker** node.
+The cluster runs all backend, frontend, and supporting services with defined replica counts and overlay networks, ensuring high availability, service isolation, and reliable real-time communication.
+The current deployment configuration includes the active services, their replicas, and the associated network topology as summarized below.

 - **API service (`api`)**: 3 replicas on **worker nodes**; exposed via Traefik on `traefik-public` with sticky sessions; attached to `uniconn_internal` for database access; health check at `/api/health`.
 - **WebSocket entrypoint (`api-ws`)**: 1 replica on **worker nodes** dedicated to `/socket.io`; attached to `traefik-public` and `uniconn_internal`; health check at `/api/health`.
 - **Database (`db`)**: 1 replica pinned to the **manager node**; volume `/mnt/volume_uniconn_01/postgresql/data` mounted to `/var/lib/postgresql/data` for persistent storage; credentials via Docker secrets; on `uniconn_internal` only.